-The baby sling I personally recommend is the Ergobaby 360 (seen in most of the photos below).
-It’s great if you have back problems as the weight is dispersed more comfortably around your hips rather than your shoulders and you can wear the kiddo facing out (the ONLY way my baby wanted to face in order to see everything going on) and like a rucksack on your back.
-For a tinier baby, there’s also a padded newborn insert that fits inside the sling.
+Far and away my favourite baby carrier for travelling is the Ergobaby 360.
+It’s great if you have back problems – I suffered a herniated disc after my first baby so this is a hugely important factor – as the weight is dispersed more comfortably around your hips rather than your shoulders.
+There’s also the added bonus that you can wear your baby facing out (the ONLY way my baby wanted to face in order to see everything going on) – which is perfect for inquisitive babies.
+You can also wear it like a rucksack on your back.
+For a tinier baby, there’s a padded newborn insert that fits inside the sling to keep them snug.
+The only downside is that it can be tricky to do up the top strap by yourself if you’re travelling solo, but there’s normally a helpful passerby who is happy to assist!

 You may also want to have a look at the Moby Wrap and BabyBjörn for tiny babies, although I found the first quite fiddly (not great for travelling through airports) and the latter very easy but awful for shoulder and neck pain.